AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I recieved
+Feedback

-Krzysztof Balejko - Student at Makers
+- Krzysztof Balejko - Student at Makers

 "Adrien starts each of his projects with careful planing and I was invited to join in before both bowling and front-end API challenges.
 During the process Adrien has demonstrated his abilities of modelling user interaction.
 We have used Realtime Board during both sessions for diagraming and general brainstorming.
 I would very happily work with him again!"

-Kwaku - Student at Makers
+- Kwaku - Student at Makers

 "I saw Adrien very easily diagram the shape of our Acebook challenge using RealTimeBoard, a tool that he used in the past but he improved his skills using it to draw accurate diagrams."

-Clare - Student at Makers - After a process review session
+- Clare - Student at Makers - After a process review session

 "During the process review, I have seen Adrien making a very simple diagram but meaningful before he started to write the tests."

-Diptis Hadler - Student at Makers - Collaborated on the final project
+- Diptis Hadler - Student at Makers - Collaborated on the final project

 "In some planning sessions he showed his skills in abstracting and modelling our proposed solution in diagrams.
 Again this helped us all to visualise our product as a team and progress towards solutions."

-Dan Groze - Student at Makers - Collaborated on the final project
+- Dan Groze - Student at Makers - Collaborated on the final project

 "I like that you always start tackling a problem with lots of planning, you are a master at diagramming and modelling.
 This helped all our team during our final project to understand our task better."